Devsh-Graphics-Programming/Nabla/README.md

 ### 🧩 The Nabla Core Profile

-Nabla exposes [a well-defined, curated set of Vulkan extensions and features](https://github.com/Devsh-Graphics-Programming/Nabla/blob/master/src/nbl/video/vulkan/profiles/NablaCore.json) compatible across the GPUs we aim to support.
+Nabla exposes [a curated set of Vulkan extensions and features](https://github.com/Devsh-Graphics-Programming/Nabla/blob/master/src/nbl/video/vulkan/profiles/NablaCore.json) compatible across the GPUs we aim to support.
 (TODO: on which platforms?)

 ### 🧩 Physical Device Selection and Filteration

-Nabla allows you to select the best GPU for your workload.
+Nabla allows you to select the best GPU for your compute or graphics workload.

 ```c++
 nbl::video::SPhysicalDeviceFilter deviceFilter = {};